Upgrade of the PandaX-4T online data quality monitoring system and perspectives for future multi-tons PandaX upgrades: The data quality monitoring system

 Presently, more than 50 distributions about data quality variables are derived from the processed data.
 From the files containing hit level information, variables such as hit rate, noise-to-signal pulse ratio, stability of channel baseline, and hit areas are extracted.
 The status of PMTs is monitored using the collected charges of each PMT based on the signal data.
 Additionally, the rate of small $S1$ signals and sparking signals is monitored to aid identifying potential detector malfunctions.
 Various signal properties are collected for distribution analysis.
 At the event level, the lightened PMTs of events with single $S1$ or single $S2$ signals are monitored, along with other types of special events.
 For the ``good'' events that consist of one major $S1$ followed by one major $S2$, the top-bottom asymmetry of the $S1$ signal and the time separation between S1 and S2 signal serve as references for evaluating the detector status.
 Several variables, such as the rates of radon events and low energy electron recoil events, and the electron lifetime are calculated.

 In the previous version of the plots generator, the distributions were stored in memory using \texttt{TH1D} or \texttt{TH2D} objects from the ROOT~\cite{TEAM:ROOT} framework.
 These objects were updated as the input files were analyzed.
-The plots were generated in PNG format after processing every 10 raw files.
+The plots were regenerated in PNG format with updated information after processing every 10 raw files.
 The calculated variables were simultaneously uploaded to the database.